 Synthetic Data

-With the use of artificial datasets, there are no risks of compromising data protection and privacy as they don’t include real personally identifiable information.
+With the use of artificial datasets and automated solutions, there are no risks of compromising data protection and privacy as they don’t include any more personally identifiable information.

-To keep this blog readable, we only cover the data anonymization use cases that we come across most often.
+To keep this blog readable, we only cover the cases we come across most often and where automated data anonymization has the most benefits.
 The following list is not exhaustive:

 - Remote Client Onboarding